getbigbytes/bigbytesdb/tests/longrun/README.md

 The test would execute a serials of SQL and validation commands, and check the result. it would first execute before test scripts (`_before.sh`), then execute concurrent test scripts repeatively, and finally execute after test scripts(`_after.sh`).
-All event logs would be stored in a table on bigbytes, which can be used for further analysis.
+All event logs would be stored in a table on bigbytesdb, which can be used for further analysis.

 ```lua